geobabbler/node-gis-server/README.md

 gadm-service
 ============

-Node.js application to provide a REST interface to [GADM](http://gadm.org) data hosted in Amazon RDS (PostgreSQL/PostGIS).
+Node.js application to provide a REST interface to [Natural Earth](http://www.naturalearthdata.com/) data hosted in Amazon RDS (PostgreSQL/PostGIS).

 See package.json for dependencies.